 There’s nothing quite as elegant as a hanging chandelier in an open room in your home.
 Chandeliers and hanging lights provide plenty of light to rooms with tall ceilings while giving your home a beautiful, upscale feeling.

 Hanging a chandelier has its challenges, however.
-It’s not as simple as installing ceiling lights and twisting in a light bulb.
-Hanging a chandelier from a vaulted (slanted) ceiling makes the task even more difficult.
+It’s not always as simple as installing ceiling lights and twisting in a light bulb.
+Hanging a chandelier or pendant light from a vaulted (slanted) ceiling can make the task more difficult.

-If you want to instantly upgrade your home by adding a gorgeous chandelier, here is how to hang a chandelier from a vaulted ceiling so it’s secure and hangs perfectly.
+If you want to enhance your home with beautiful lighting by installing a chandelier, here is how to hang a chandelier from a vaulted ceiling so it’s secure and hangs perfectly.

 How to Hang a Chandelier From a Vaulted Ceiling

 When hanging a chandelier from a vaulted ceiling, there are certain adjustments and tools that you will need so that it hangs straight and securely.
 Here is how to properly hang a chandelier from a slanted or sloped ceiling.

 Your chandelier should come with all of the screws and fasteners that you will need, but there are some things you’ll need to have before you start trying to install your new light fixture on a vaulted ceiling.

 You’re going to need a ladder so you can install the electrical box in the ceiling and secure the chandelier from the ceiling.
 You’ll need a good screwdriver set to secure all of the screws that come with the chandelier.

 You need an electrical box that is the right type and size for the chandelier you’ve chosen.
 A pencil is also needed for tracing around the electrical box on the ceiling.

 You should have a drywall saw for cutting the ceiling so you can install the electrical box.
 You’ll also need a mounting strap to wrap around the box.